Undergraduate research is available either through Chem 81/82 research credit, or as paid summer/academic year research assistants.

 I have space for a couple of motivated students to do research in my laboratory.
 Our research involves the use of spectroscopic methods to probe the environment in order to detect, identify and quantify various analytes.
 In the past, we have focused on using laser illumination of the sample using fiber optics, and detected the resulting fluorescence.
 This gives good sensitivity and some selectivity for aromatic organics.
 We are extending our capabilities to detect other species, including organic chlorides and metals, by developing improved fluorescence methods and other techniques such as Raman spectroscopy and infrared, near-infrared, and UV-visible absorption spectroscopy.
 It is helpful for students to have completed analytical and physical chemistry courses before undertaking this work; a good mathematical background is also essential.
 A two-semester commitment is required.

-I usually accept 1-2 undergrads per year via Chem 91/92 or the appropriate research credit in their respective department.
-Paid summer assistantships are also available.
-Prerequisites include Analytical Chemistry (Chem42) for chem majors, or junior/senior class standing in geology, physics or biology.
+I usually accept 1-2 undergrads per year via Chem 81/82 or the appropriate research credit in their respective department.
+Paid summer assistantships are also sometimes available.
+Prerequisite: Quantitative Analysis (Chem 42), or junior/senior class standing in geology, physics or biology.

-Undergraduate students in my group will work closely with graduate students, post doctoral research associates and the principal investigator.
-Our group is involved in a multi-disciplinary research effort utilizing the techniques of synthetic organic chemistry, cell biology, materials science and recombinant DNA technology to develop novel methods for the rational design and construction of artificial proteins, novel therapeutics, cellular imaging reagents and molecular enzymes.
-Research projects in the laboratory deal with various aspects of peptide architecture, protein folding and stability, catalyst design, in vitro models for infection and disease, mammalian cell-surface engineering, glycobiology and nanochemistry.
-There is no imposed course requirement, but a background in organic chemistry and/ or biochemistry is absolutely needed.
+Undergraduate students in my group will work closely with graduate students; post doctoral research associates; and the principal investigator.
+Our group is involved in a multi-disciplinary research effort utilizing the techniques of synthetic organic chemistry, cell biology, biophysics, materials science and recombinant DNA technology to develop novel methods for the rational design and construction of artificial proteins, novel therapeutics, cellular imaging reagents.
+Research projects in the laboratory deal with various aspects of peptide architecture, protein folding and stability, the origin of life, catalyst design, in vitro models for infection and disease, mammalian cell-surface engineering, glycobiology and nanochemistry.
+There is no imposed course requirement, but a strong background in organic chemistry and/or biochemistry is required.

 We develop instruments, data analysis software, and methods to detect hazardous chemicals in the environment and in food.
 Projects include probes that can detect pollutants in the subsurface (soil and groundwater) at hazardous waste sites without bringing sample to the surface, monitor chemical threats in the air at airports, train stations, and tunnels, and pesticides in food products.
 Research aimed at providing complete chemical profiles of food products (fruits, vegetables, and beverages) to understand how we smell, taste, and can extend shelf life.